• Hawaii Convention Center

 A Proposal Planning Template has been created to assist with the submission process.
 The template should not be used to submit a proposal; rather, it is meant as a tool to help plan and draft your proposal.
 Please download or make a copy of this document to use for your planning purposes.
 When you are ready to submit your proposal, please do so via the official SOTF Proposal Submission Form.

-The deadline to submit a proposal has been extended to March 31, 2023, and notifications will be sent by May 5, 2023.
+The deadline to submit a proposal is March 23, 2025 and notifications will be sent in early May 2025.

 Conference Tracks:

 The Schools of the Future Conference explores a wide range of topics and ideas.
-Conference tracks are offered as a means of illuminating content that is of most interest to attendees.
-Session proposals can be submitted in one of the Conference tracks listed below but can encompass a variety of topics.
+Program tracks are offered as a means of illuminating content that is of most interest to attendees.
+Session proposals can be submitted in one of the conference tracks listed below, but can encompass a wide-range of topics.
 For sessions that may fall under multiple tracks, please submit the proposal under the best-fitting track.

-Each Conference track offers general guidelines and keywords that best represent the interests of this year's Conference.
+Each presentation track offers general guidelines and keywords that best represent the interests of this year's conference.
 These guidelines are offered to assist and are by no means limitations.

 Early Childhood Learning